How to spend a weekend in #FranklinTN

 After a step back into history, if you are a fan of the outdoors a canoe trip down the Harpeth River with Paddle Dog Adventures is in order!
 A lazy paddle down the river is the best way to cast away any stresses in the world.

-If the outdoors aren't for you, head down to Nolensville for a bit of antique shopping and a tasting at Mill Creek Brewery.
-Nolensville is also home to the world-famous Martin's BBQ Joint's original location, so an afternoon snack is undoubtedly in order.
+If the outdoors aren’t for you, head down to Nolensville, home to the world-famous Martin’s BBQ Joint’s original location, so an afternoon snack is undoubtedly in order.

 You simply cannot spend a weekend in Franklin without live music, so finish off your Saturday night by catching a show at one of the dozens of live music venues across Franklin and Williamson County.
 If the idea of sipping a glass of wine atop a beautiful hillside as you listen to music sounds like the perfect evening for you, head to Arrington Vineyards.
 The beautiful spot owned by country music star Kix Brooks is the perfect place to catch Music in the Vines each weekend.